Take The First Step Now

 4. SETTLE ON A SET OF OUTCOMES:

 Outcomes are usually the specific steps that will be taken following the intervention.
 These are usually a requirement for the addict’s admission to treatment.
-The group should decide on a clear set of recommendations for the addict and should state these clearly to the addict.
+The support group should decide on a clear set of recommendations for the addict and should state these clearly to the addict.

 5. CONSIDER WHAT YOU WANT TO SAY: